-Lunch – Breakfast and Lunch will be FREE FOR ALL STUDENTS this year!!
+Lunch – Breakfast and Lunch will be FREE this year for all students at Eastern Wayne Elementary.
 Your child may bring lunch and a drink to school.
 No glass containers or drink cans are allowed in the cafeteria.
+Milk, water, and juice may be purchased individually for an additional charge.
 Monthly menus will be sent home.
 There will be two entrée choices, as well as fruits and vegetables to choose from each day.
 You are welcome to come and eat with your child or bring a lunch to him/her.
 Please sign in at the office and wait for us in the cafeteria.
 Please refer to the enclosed class schedule for our lunch time.
 Also, please be advised that during the first ten minutes of lunch there will be “No Talking.”
 This is to avoid choking hazards.
 It also encourages children to eat first, and then talk if there is time left.
 Please help to reinforce this rule at home.

 Literacy Work Stations – These are where students work while I teach small group differentiated instruction.
 Students use these stations to practice skills that have been previously introduced in class.

 Medication – Students needing occasional medication for colds, earaches, and sore throats are to take these types of medications at home if at all possible.
 This includes medication like cough syrup, Tylenol, cough drops, etc. However if medication MUST be given at school, the following steps must be taken:

 1. The school must be provided with an “Authorization for Medication to be Given During School Hours” form that has been signed by both the parent and the physician.